History of William Shatner in Timeline

 1956: Broadway Debut in Tamburlaine

-In 1956, William Shatner made his Broadway debut in Marlowe's Tamburlaine as part of the Stratford Shakespeare Festival.
+In 1956, William Shatner made his Broadway debut in Marlowe's Tamburlaine.

-In the 1957-58 season of Alfred Hitchcock Presents, William Shatner had a leading role in "The Glass Eye" episode, further heightening his American television profile.
+In the 1957-58 season of Alfred Hitchcock Presents, William Shatner had a leading role in the episode "The Glass Eye", heightening his American television profile.

 Loading Video...

-In December 1958, William Shatner appeared in the Hallmark Hall of Fame live television production entitled The Christmas Tree, playing a Roman tax collector.
+In December 1958, William Shatner appeared in a Hallmark Hall of Fame live television production, The Christmas Tree, as a Roman tax collector.

 1958: Birth of daughter Leslie Shatner

-In 1958, William Shatner's first daughter, Leslie, was born.
+In 1958, Leslie Shatner, William Shatner's daughter, was born.

-In 1959, William Shatner received good reviews for his role in The World of Suzie Wong on Broadway and played detective Archie Goodwin in a Nero Wolfe series pilot that was ultimately aborted by CBS.
+In 1959, William Shatner received good reviews for his role as Lomax in The World of Suzie Wong on Broadway.

 Loading Video...